osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Streams.md

 ## `Update Stream Access Control List`

 Update the ACL of the specified stream.
-For more information on ACLs, see [Access Control](xref:accessControl).
+For more information on ACL, see [Access Control](xref:accessControl).

 ### Request
  ```text